armory/documentation/_spinnaker/pacrd.md

 Then, inspect the manifest to make sure it is compatible with your cluster.

-We'll create a few files in our current directory so we can customize our installation.
-Start by creating a `kustomization.yaml` file, which will contain our installation settings:
+Create a few files in the current directory to customize the installation.

+Start by creating a `kustomization.yaml` file, which contains the installation settings:

 ```yaml
 # file: kustomization.yaml